wol-e/reading_causal_infernce_in_python/cheatsheet.md

 # Causal Inference Cherat Sheet

-A collection of critical definitions, terms, ideas, concepts and so on
+A collection of critical definitions, terms, ideas, concepts based on the book "Causl Inference in Python" by Matheus Focure.

 # Definitions